prbeegala/AzurePaaSAnywhere/README.md

 ![AzureArcClusterPortal](.images/PortalExploreArc.png)

-# Step 2 – Install the App Service extension to your docker desktop cluster
+## Install the App Service Extension to your Docker Desktop cluster

 Now that your laptop cluster is connected, you can install an App Service extension as shown here: